 Relax and Simplify: 5 Personal Productivity Habits That Ease the Day

-Simple Ways to Calm and Organize Our Work & Home Lives
+Simple Ways to Organize Our Work & Home Lives

 Image by Andreas Klassen from UnSplash

 Well-considered habits and personal productivity go hand in hand.
-Whatever our work and daily tasks may be, finding ways to simplify and organize our to-do lists, our physical surroundings, our mental chatter, our fitness, home, and work lives is beneficial.
-Go-to strategies to ease and organize involve well-considered routines and habits.
+Whatever our work and daily tasks may be, finding ways to simplify and organize to-do lists, our physical surroundings, our mental chatter, our fitness, home, and work lives is beneficial.
+Go-to strategies to ease and organize involve routines and habits that serve us well.

 Habits are often associated with limiting rules but in truth, habits are the opposite of limiting.
 Well-considered habits are about ease, simplification, and automaticity.
 Habits lead to routines, and routines reduce the number of tiny daily decisions we face.
 Work toward adopting the most effective habits of highly-productive people by trying the following: